 Here is the famous tree again.
-The one I’ve used several times before.
-That tree is so easy to make and so incredibly versatile.
-I’ve used it to promote
+And this is only the bottom part but gorgeous on its own.
+The one I’ve used several times before in different displays.
+This tree is so easy to make and so incredibly versatile.
+I’ve used it to promote:

 art in: CreativiTREE